offby1/pyramid-tinyurl-doodle/README.txt

 - cp git/post-checkout .git/hooks

+- $VENV/bin/pip install -r dev-requirements.txt

 - $VENV/bin/pip install -r requirements.txt

-Note that "requirements.txt", despite being checked in to git, is automatically generated from "requirements.in".
+Note that the various "*requirements.txt" files, despite being checked in to git, are automatically generated from the corresponding "*requirements.in" files.
 See https://github.com/nvie/pip-tools for details.
-Also note that, to regenerate those files (at least, on my Mac, using Python 3), you gotta put LC_ALL=en_US.utf-8 in the environment, lest ye get an annoying exception:
+Also note that, to regenerate those files (at least, on my Mac, using Python 3), you gotta put LC_ALL=en_US.utf-8 in the environment, like this:

+    $ LC_ALL=en_US.utf-8 pip-compile dev-requirements.in > dev-requirements.txt

+lest ye get an annoying exception:

     RuntimeError: Click will abort further execution because Python 3 was configured to use ASCII as encoding for the